Snitkin-Lab-Umich/Data-Flow-SOP/processing-illumina-samples.md

 Test_Illumina_Org_3_R1_001.fastq.gz  Test_Illumina_Org_5_R2_001.fastq.gz
 ```

-> If your samples have the aforementioned prefix, rename samples using `rename_samples_illumina.sh`.
-To understand how to use the bash script, execute the following command
+> Rename samples using `rename_samples_illumina.sh`.
+To understand how to use the bash script, execute the following command: `/scratch/esnitkin_root/esnitkin1/uniqname/Data-Flow-SOP/illumina/rename_samples_illumina.sh `

 ```
-/scratch/esnitkin_root/esnitkin1/path/to/Data-Flow-SOP/illumina/rename_samples_illumina.sh
+(base) [dhatrib@gl-login3 test_illumina_org]$ /scratch/esnitkin_root/esnitkin99/dhatrib/Data-Flow-SOP/illumina/rename_samples_illumina.sh
+Usage: illumina/rename_samples_illumina.sh <fastq_directory> <DemuxStats_*.csv>
 ```

-> You will need to supply the name of the folder that contains the fastqs and a lookup file called `DemuxStats_*.csv` where the **_*_** is the name of your dataset.
-If you are unable to find the fastq folder and/or the lookup file, **please do not move forward with the following steps and slack Evan**.
+> You will need to supply the name of the folder that contains the fastqs and a lookup file called `DemuxStats_*.csv` where  **_*_** is the name of your dataset.
+If you are unable to find the fastq folder and/or the Demultiplex file, **please do not move forward with the following steps and slack Evan**.

 ```
 /scratch/esnitkin_root/esnitkin1/path/to/Data-Flow-SOP/illumina/rename_samples_illumina.sh fastq_folder DemuxStats_*.csv
 ```

+> If you successfully renamed the samples, you should see the following message.

 ```
 (base) [dhatrib@gl-login2 test_illumina_org]$ /scratch/esnitkin_root/esnitkin99/dhatrib/Data-Flow-SOP/illumina/rename_samples_illumina.sh fastqs_test_illumina/ DemuxStats_Test_Illumina_Org.csv